curl/everything-curl/protocols-network.md

-As curl gets a list of addresses for the host, it will actually traverse that list of addresses when connecting and in case one fails it'll try to connect to the next one until either one works or they all failed.
+As curl gets a list of addresses for the host, it will actually traverse that list of addresses when connecting and in case one fails it'll try to connect to the next one until either one works or they all fail.

 ### Connects to "port numbers"

 When connecting with TCP to a remote server, a client selects which port number to do that on.
-A port number is just a dedicated places for a particular service to allow that same server to listen to other services on other port numbers at the same time.
+A port number is just a dedicated place for a particular service, which allows that same server to listen to other services on other port numbers at the same time.

 Most common protocols have default port numbers that clients and servers use.
 For example when using the "http://example.com/index.html" URL, that URL specifies a scheme called "http" which tells the client that it should try TCP port number 80 on the server by default.
-The URL can optionally provide another, custom, port number but if nothing special is said it'll use the default port for the scheme used in the URL.
+The URL can optionally provide another, custom, port number but if nothing special is specified, it'll use the default port for the scheme used in the URL.

 ### TLS